June 22nd 2016

 Thanks.
 So you’ve built your reputation around finding criminals who have seemingly vanished.
 Many bounty hunters avoid cold cases due to their difficulty and low clearance rate, so why’d you decide to start working them?

 Louise Boyd: Necessity more than anything else.
-There was a time about thirty years ago when I was running out of options to earn an honest living, so I walked into my local Bounty Hunter Guild branch and asked about opportunities.
+There was a time about thirty years ago when I was running out of options to earn an honest living, so I walked into my local Bounty Hunters Guild branch and asked about opportunities.

 At that time, I didn’t have any experience hunting criminals, but I’d grown up hearing stories from my grandfather, who was a respected bounty hunter himself.
 All those years, while he was entertaining me with his stories, turns out he was really teaching me bounty hunting tradecraft.
 Though in hindsight, it was a bit like thinking I could be a pilot because I had seen a photo of an M50 once.